kandelvijaya/kandelvijayacom/_drafts/2016-10-05-swift3-why-anyhashable-how-does-it-work-internally.md

 `public static func ==(lhs: Self, rhs: Self) -> Bool`

-Hence, `Hashable` can only be used to contraint Generic Types but not be used as a Concrete Type.
+Hence, `Hashable` can only be used to constraint Generic Types but not be used as a Concrete Type.
 (For more on this `Generic` issue follow this **link**. ) Thus we need a **concrete type conforming to Hashable** that can fit into the Key of dictionary.
-We also need to enable heteregeneous collection because it needs to bridge to the Objective-C API NSArray and NSDictionary.
-Hence, we need a type erased container that confroms to `Hashable` to be used inplace of `NSObject`.
-That contianer is `AnyHashable`.
+We also need to enable heterogeneous collection because it needs to bridge to the Objective-C API NSArray and NSDictionary.
+Hence, we need a type erased container that conforms to `Hashable` to be used in-place of `NSObject`.
+That container is `AnyHashable`.

 # internals of AnyHashable
 If you already know **Boxing** (I mean data boxing.
 Very essential technique.) and have something else to do, you can stop here.